greg9702/Chess/README.md

 ### Tasks
 #### #1
-- Make server to run as a daemon
+- Make server to run as a daemon `done`
 - Add logger

 #### Long term tasks